 Avery Shawler, the Project Coordinator, spoke about the success of the Project and how coexistence is possible.
 She spoke among highly-respected wolf biologists such as Dave Mech, Mike Phillips, Doug Smith, Carter Niemeyer (WRWP Collaborator), and others.

 Brian Bean spoke at a congressional hearing on the Endangered Species Act applauding its success with the comeback of grizzly bears and wolves.
+You can view the video of the hearing here and Brian starts speaking around the 51:00 minute mark.

 Brian Bean gave a presentation remotely to ranchers in an event organized by USDA APHIS Wildlife Services.
 Here's a blog post from Defenders of Wildlife about the event: http://www.defendersblog.org/2016/02/learning-to-live-with-california-wolves/